 The State of Affairs

 The term “Infertility” has gained momentum in India off-late in the last decade.
 Thanks to sudden changes to our lifestyle by the influence of western culture and how we could not manage it as per changing pace.
-This is especially true in the case of new breed techies, the youth of India – many who work in shift systems for multinationals, their irregular food habits, no control on their impulsiveness, and gross ignorance of biological changes when it is severely affected.
+This is especially true in the case of new breed techies, the youth of India – many who work in shift systems for multinationals, their irregular food habits, no control over their impulsiveness, and gross ignorance of biological changes when it is severely affected.